 Choice of autoregressive and moving average terms in ARIMA

 Here, we will compare the Information Criteria for ARIMA(1,0,1), ARIMA(2,0,2) and ARIMA(1,0,0) and their results.
-We must estimate each ARIMA model and the Information Criteria for each model.
-After comparison, we choose the model with the lowest value of AIC or SIC for further analysis such as forecasting.
+Also, we must estimate each ARIMA model and the Information Criteria for each model.
+Finally after comparison, we choose the model with the lowest value of AIC or SIC for further analysis such as forecasting.

 In practice, we may have to estimate more combinations of autoregressive and moving average terms.
 From the above models, ARIMA(1, 0, 0) performs better than the other models because the value of both AIC (-341.5068) and SIC (-330.7912) is the lowest for it.
 Hence, we should include one autoregressive term and no moving average terms.
 The time series was stationary at level, therefore, it was integrated of order 0.
 We conclude that ARIMA (1, 0, 0) is a better fit.

-In Vector Autoregressive or VAR model, all variables are considered endogenous variables.
-The number of equations in VAR is equal to the number of variables.
-Each variable is treated as the dependent variable in one equation.
+In the Vector Autoregressive or VAR model, all variables are considered endogenous variables.
+The number of equations in VAR is also equal to the number of variables.
+Moreover, each variable is treated as the dependent variable in one equation.
 The independent variables include the lags of all the variables in the model.
 For example, a VAR model of order 2 (or 2 lags) will contain 2 lags of every variable as independent variables in each equation and can be specified as:

 The above VAR model consists of 3 endogenous variables (X, Y and Q) and each variable is the dependent variable in one equation.
 Because this is VAR of order 2, each equation has 2 lags of all variables as the independent variables.

 However, it may not be possible to know the appropriate number of lags beforehand.
-We must determine the order of the VAR model or the number of lags that must be used in VAR.
+Therefore, we must determine the order of the VAR model or the number of lags that must be used in VAR.
 For this purpose, we use Information Criteria.
+It is important to note that the general formulas for AIC and SIC have to be slightly adjusted for multivariate models such as the VAR and VECM Models (learn more).
 Let us look at the results:

 Based on the results of the Information Criteria, we can conclude that the VAR model of Order 1 or Lag 1 is appropriate.
 This is because it has the lowest values of AIC (-11.5741) and SIC (-11.1516) among all the models.